AllenNeuralDynamics/aind-data-schema/docs/source/data_description.rst

 Congratulations!
 The funding information is pulled from the Funding Smartsheet that Shelby maintains.
 Work with Shelby to make sure your grant is on that sheet.

+**What are “Institution” and “Group” doing in data_description.json?**

+In the future we may need to tag cloud resources based on the originating group, which may or may not be in AIND, in order to track usage and spending.

+**Q: What happened to the “experiment type” asset label?
+Why are we using platform names instead?**

+Formerly we used a short label called “experiment type” in asset names instead of platform names.
+This concept was confusing because it was difficult to distinguish from a “modality”.
+Most of our data contains multiple modalities.
+A recording session may contain trained behavior event data (e.g. lick times), behavior videos (e.g. face camera), neuropixels recordings, and fiber photometry recordings.

+Anchoring browsing on data collection platforms is clearer.
+We will tag sessions in our metadata database to indicate which modalities are present in which sessions.